tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 It also helps IDEs provide auto completion functionality while you're writing the code.
 This is great but so far PHP has only gone half way, as I said earlier there are no typehints for function return values or for scalar types, also the type of a variable cannot be defined.
-Therefore I've made it a habit to document these by using PHPdoc tags.
+Therefore, I've made it a habit to document these by using PHPdoc tags.
 I hope one day PHP will add more complete typehinting.